stackbit-projects/online-shopping-mauritius-8534a/content/pages/index.md

 more_link_text: Read more
 seo:
   title: 'Online Shopping Mauritius: Online Shops & Delivery Services'
+  description: >-
-  description: 'Independent reviews of the growing sector '
+    Independent reviews of the growing sector of Online Shopping in Mauritius.
+    Selected and reviewed the
   extra:
     - name: 'og:type'
       value: website